Tomorrow is a big day for some businesses here in Miami.

 Following the issuance of Amendment 2 to County EO 21-20, dog parks have reopened, effective June 5th.
 The City will also allow youth sports to be conducted with certain social distancing and safety rules in place commencing on Monday, June 8, 2020.

-Legal short-term rentals licensed by the City of Miami Beach has also reopened as of June 5th, subject to the requirements in Miami-Dade County Emergency Order (EO) 24-20 .
+Legal short-term rentals licensed by the City of Miami Beach have also reopened as of June 5th, subject to the requirements in Miami-Dade County Emergency Order (EO) 24-20.

 What about Miami Beach?